Nicholas-Boleky/LoanTrackCDCK/README.md

 # LoanTrackCDCK
-A quick loan tracking app using CoreData backed up by CloudKit in SwiftUI.
+A quick SwiftUI loan tracking app using CoreData backed up by CloudKit.

 ### Goal:
 My goal with this application was to explore if/how CoreData worked differently in SwiftUI.
 I also wanted to see how CloudKit integrated with CoreData.